The child's eyes become sour. Why do my child's eyes turn sour? Causes and treatment Why children's eyes turn sour

 Conclusion

-Souring of the eyes always causes particular alertness on the part of parents.
-If you do not pay enough attention in the treatment of this pathology, the disease can progress.
+Souring eyes always cause special caution on the part of parents.
+If you do not pay enough attention when treating this pathology, the disease can progress.
 As a result, an abscess or phlegmon may develop.

 In advanced forms of dacryocystitis, situations may arise when drug therapy does not bring positive results.
-To cure this pathology, they resort to operable intervention.
-The operation eliminates the problem that was created due to the formation of a traffic jam.
-Surgery takes place under local anesthesia in a hospital setting.
+To cure this pathology, they resort to surgical intervention.
+The operation eliminates the problem that was created due to the formation of a plug.
+The surgery takes place under local anesthesia in a hospital setting.

-In order not to bring the child to a critical state, at the first symptoms of the disease, it is necessary to urgently visit the children's clinic.
+In order not to bring the child to a critical condition, at the first symptoms of the disease it is necessary to urgently visit the children's clinic.

 The birth of a child is a very important event for any family.
-But the joy is sometimes overshadowed by the problems that have arisen with the eyes of a newborn in the form of souring.
-This phenomenon, as a rule, is not very frequent and can be quickly cured.
+But the joy is sometimes overshadowed by problems with the newborn’s eyes in the form of souring.
+This phenomenon, as a rule, is not very common and can be quickly cured.

-The fact that the eyes turn sour can be understood by the usual visual inspection:
+The fact that the eyes are turning sour can be determined by a simple visual inspection:

-• in the eye, its inner corner, yellowish mucus of a greenish tint, dried up in the form of small crumbs, has collected;
+• in the eye, its inner corner, yellowish mucus of a greenish tint has collected, dried in the form of small crumbs;

 • possible involuntary release of tears;

 At the same time, the child feels uncomfortable, capricious and irritated more than usual.
 Sometimes the temperature rises.
-Treatment of souring eyes in a newborn is not difficult.
-Just a few days of regular procedures - and the problem recedes.
+Treating sour eyes in a newborn is not difficult.
+Just a few days of regular procedures - and the problem goes away.

 To choose the right treatment, you must first understand why the disease appeared.
 There may be several reasons:

-• Physiological souring of the eyes appears due to unexploded embryonic tissue at birth.
-As a result, the resorption process takes place in the first days of a child's life.
+• Physiological souring of the eyes appears due to embryonic tissue that did not rupture at birth.
+As a result, the resorption process occurs in the first days of the child’s life.

-• Eyes turn sour due to dust, fabrics and toys.
+• The eyes become sour due to dust, fabrics and toys.

 • Infection in the eyes.
-In this case, medication and a mandatory visit to an ophthalmologist will be required.
+In this case, drug treatment and a mandatory visit to an ophthalmologist will be required.

-• The most common cause of sour eyes in infants is considered;
+• The most common cause of sour eyes in infants is considered to be;

 • The child’s eye also turns sour due to a rare disease called dacryocystitis.
 Why does he appear?
 This is due to the formation of a plug that does not allow the tear ducts to function normally.

-How to treat the baby, the specialist should decide.
-Only he will be able to make the correct diagnosis and prescribe the appropriate appointments.
+A specialist should decide how to treat the baby.
+Only he will be able to make the correct diagnosis and prescribe appropriate prescriptions.

-So what to do with the problem in the health of the baby?
-First, visit a pediatrician to avoid complications.
-Regardless of the age of the child, it is necessary to wash the eye with ordinary tea leaves, chamomile or calendula decoction, as well as a small amount of potassium permanganate diluted in water.
+So what to do with the problem that has arisen in the baby’s health?
+First, visit your pediatrician to avoid complications.
+Regardless of the child’s age, it is necessary to wash the eye with regular tea leaves, chamomile or calendula infusion, as well as a small amount of potassium permanganate diluted in water.

-The most common causes of sour eyes in infants are conjunctivitis and dacryocystitis.
+The most common reasons why infants' eyes turn sour are conjunctivitis and dacryocystitis.

-To understand whether conjunctivitis in a child or dacryocystitis is possible by the presence of inflammation with reddening of the eyelid, indicating the first disease.
+It is possible to understand whether a child has conjunctivitis or dacryocystitis by the presence of inflammation with redness of the eyelid, indicating the first disease.
 What to do in this case:

 • Rinse the eye with a cotton pad moistened with warm boiled water, furatsilin or manganese.
 Each eye is treated with a separate swab.